wbreeze/wind_and_water/_drafts/Serve-scaled-photos-from-AWS.md

 use the new version.
 The AWS CLI CloudFront `update-function` command doesn't look like the ticket.
 This looks like some other kind of function.
 What's needed is the whole distribution replacement workflow.
 Maybe it's easier to do it in the console.
 Yes.
-I have to edit the behavior for the distribution to change the function ARN.
+In the AWS console for a Lambda function there's a drop-down for "Actions" that contains "Deploy to Lambda@Edge".
+That does the trick.

-After that, I send another curl request to retrieve a scaled image.
+After that, given a few minutes for the CloudFront deployment to spin-up the newly updated configuration, I send another curl request to retrieve a scaled image.
 After waiting several minutes, the new log file appears in the bucket.
 The log doesn't contain anyting from the console logging commands.
 It's essentially the same as before.